Please review the following intramural sports policies.

 Organization of Competition

-- A Division: Higher level of competition.
+- A Division: Highest level of competition.
 Typically players that have played in high school or have a high level of skill.

 - B Division: Intermediate level of competition.
 Typically players that have some experience in the sport.